miyanokomiya/no-mans-folly-doc/src/shape-advanced-properties.md

 Turn on `Clip within parent group` of the child shapes, then the shapes work as clipping path within the group.
 ![Screenshot for clip within parent group](/assets/shape-property-clip-on.png)

 Once a group shape becomes clipping path, all nested shapes are treated in the same way.
+This property does nothing when the shape isn't within a group.

 ### Crop outline of child shapes
-You can crop outline that sticking out to the visible area via "Crop outside border".
+You can crop outline that sticking out to the visible area via `Crop outside border`.
 ![Screenshot for crop outline](/assets/shape-property-clip-crop-outline.png)